Trick Measurement Techniques

 Precise measurements are often needed so bicycle parts will assemble correctly.
 It is usual to perform many of these measurements with special tools.
 Some of these tools have only a single use, and they can be rather expensive.

 Certainly, you should have a tape measure for large-scale measurements -- frame height, rim diameter, wheel roll-out.
 A ruler is more convenient for many measurements.
-Neither of these, though, has the precision needed when checking many bicycle components for compatibility.
+Neither of these, though, can perform the measurements needed when checking many bicycle components for compatibility.
+Measurements need to be very precise for machining work, or to make a few bicycle-related measurements -- for example, whether a handlebar center 25.4, 25.8 or 26,0mm in diameter.

-To understand the challenge, let's first look at some measuring tools you wouldn't be carrying around in your on-road toolkit, or might not own if you are a home mechanic.
-The good news though is that common tools or parts of the bicycle itself can often perform the needed measurements.
+To understand the challenge, let's first look at some measuring tools you won't be carrying around in your on-road toolkit, or might not own if you are a home mechanic.
+The good news though is that common tools or parts of the bicycle itself can perform most needed measurements.
 Often, too, trick measurement techniques are time savers.
 This article describes a number of such techniques.
 At the end of the article is a list of links to other articles about measurements.

 A caliper

 This is very versatile and very precise, for internal, external and depth measurements.
-The most useful kind has a digital readout, which can be set to inch or metric at the push of a button.
+The traditional kind is a vernier caliper, which allows measurements to a thousandth of an inch by lining up markings.
+Instructions.
+A dial caliper reads directly.
+A digital caliper can be set to inch or metric at the push of a button, but requires battery replacement from time to time.
 You wouldn't normally carry this tool on the bicycle, even in its protective case; but there are other ways to do most of the measurements it might perform on a bicycle.

 digital caliper